Development of numerical methods for nonlinear hybrid stochastic functional differential equations with infinite delay: Exponential stability

 \section{Exponential stability}

-In this section, we first establish sufficient conditions for the exponential stability of the exact solution to \eqref{ISFDE}, including both moment exponential stability and almost sure exponential stability.
-Then, we address the following questions: \begin{itemize} \item Can \eqref{TSFDE} reproduce the stability under the same conditions? \item How can we construct explicit numerical solutions that preserve the stability properties of the exact solution? \end{itemize}
+Exponential stability is one of important dynamical properties in the infinite-time horizon, which attracts much attention in many fields such as automatic control and others.
+This section first establishes the exponential stability of the exact solution for \eqref{ISFDE}, including in both moment and almost sure means.
+Then, we have to face two questions: \begin{itemize} \item Can the truncated equation \eqref{TSFDE} keep the stability? \item Which numerical method can preserve the underlying stability of \eqref{ISFDE}? \end{itemize} This section attempts to answer the two questions above.